MutilatedPeripherals/blastbeat-counter/README.md

 - [X] If at least 4 consecutive segments contain snare + bass drum, count it as a blast beat
 - [X] Plot the waveform with the blast beat segments highlighted
 - [X] Dynamically identify/estimate snare & bass frequencies & test with a few different songs & drum tuning ranges
+- [ ] Improve the output for easier interpretation & validation
-- [ ] Test with other type of blast beats and see what is needed to support them
+- [ ] Test with other types of blast beats and see what is needed to support them